 Homicides, also known as murders, are a serious health problem and can have lasting effects on communities.
 Homicide is an extreme outcome of the broader public health problem of interpersonal violence38.

-Violence enabled built by the environment by promoting feelings of alienation and isolation or by sending signals to potentially violent individuals that their actions will not be observed39.
+Violence is enabled by the built environment by promoting feelings of alienation and isolation or by sending signals to potentially violent individuals that their actions will not be observed39.